Is it Safe to Travel to Iceland in 2026?

-Since 2021, Iceland has seen seven volcanic eruptions on the Reykjanes peninsula, a relatively small area in the southwest part of the island.
-This is due to the recent awakening of the volcanic channels in the region that had been dormant for over 800 years until the first eruption on the 19th of March 2021.
+Since 2021, Iceland has seen more than 10 volcanic eruptions on the Reykjanes peninsula, a relatively small area in the southwest part of the island.
+This is due to the recent awakening of the volcanic channels in the region that had been dormant for over 800 years until the first eruption in Fagradalsfjall mountain on the 19th of March 2021.

-• All of the previous volcanic eruptions have not affected air traffic or flights to or from Iceland.
+• All of the Reykjanes volcanic eruptions have had no effect on flights to or from Iceland.

-• No lives have been endangered by the lava from the previous seven eruptions.
+• No lives have been endangered by the lava from the previous eruptions.

-• Icelanders are exceptionally prepared for natural events such as volcanos.
+• Icelanders are exceptionally prepared for natural events such as volcanoes.
 This is due to the numerous natural phenomena that have occurred on the island throughout history.

 • Icelandic authorities monitor the activity in the area constantly and send out alerts to the population and media if anything happens.